-This blend is specifically for the horse enthusiast.
-It ensures safety to the animal as all grasses are low in oxalate and can handle the grazing pressure.
+Specifically for the horse enthusiast.
+This mix ensures safety to the animal as all grasses are low in oxalate and can handle the grazing pressure.
 The use of both tufted and stoloniferous grass species allow the pastures to fill in quickly, producing a large ground cover.
 The legume component consists of lucerne and burgundy bean for both summer and winter production.
-The millet will help with quick ground cover and protect juvenile plants from heat stress and frost or cold shock
+The millet will help with quick ground cover and protect juvenile plants from heat stress and frost or cold shock.
+The choice of Mariner (coastal) or Tolgar Rhodes® (western) ensures the right grass for the right region.

-VARIETY SPECIES %
+Variety Species %

-Rhodes Grass Rhodes grass 40
+Mariner/Tolgar Rhodes® Rhodes grass 40

-Creeping Bluegrass Bluegrass 15
+Bisset/Hatch Bluegrass 15

-Premier Digit Digitaria 15
+Premier Digit grass 15

 SARDI-Grazer Lucerne 10

-Burgundy Bean Burgundy bean 10
+Presto/Garnet Burgundy bean 10

 Shirohie Millet 10

-Sowing rate: 12-20 kg/ha